sagar-viradiya/eazypermissions/README.md

 Notice `PermissionDenied` and `PermissionDeniedPermanently` are also exposing list of denied permissions and permanently denied permissions respectively so that you can decide your flow based on denied permissions if you want to.

 ## LiveData support
-With just one simple step(implementing an interface) you are ready to request permission and observe the result of request.
-Just in case of coroutine we saw above requesting permission is just a simple method call from your Activity/Fragment.
+Just in case of coroutine we saw above requesting permission is just a simple method call to `[PermissionManager]`(livedatapermission/src/main/java/com/eazypermissions/livedatapermission/PermissionManager.kt) from your Activity/Fragment.
 It takes 3 parameters.
 1. An instance of AppCompactActivity or Fragment depending from where you are requesting permission.
 2. Request id.
 3. varargs of permission you want to request.